'I didn't steal funds,' Sam Bankman-Fried says in unusual post-arrest blog post

 Bankman-Fried was released on a $250 million bond in December and put under house arrest at his parents' Palo Alto, California home, which was pledged as collateral for his return to court.

+In the post, Bankman-Fried also said FTX's U.S. wing is "fully solvent" and that its international unit has many billions of dollars in assets.

-(Reporting by Luc Cohen in New York; editing by Amy Stevens and Himani Sarkar)
+(Reporting by Luc Cohen in New York; editing by Amy Stevens, Himani Sarkar and Anna Driver)

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))